 - a death benefit agreement takes priority over any binding death benefit notice or any nonbinding nomination form; - to the extent permitted by superannuation law, the trustee must pay or apply the relevant benefit in accordance with the death benefit agreement.
-Therefore if you sign a binding death benefit notice or a non-binding nomination form, then they will have no effect on any earlier or later death benefit agreement that you sign; and - if any part of a death benefit agreement is invalid, then the trustee (as required by the Fund's deed) will pay or apply the "invalid" part of the death benefit in accordance with any binding death benefit notice, or by reference to any non-binding nomination form, you have signed.
+Therefore if you sign a binding death benefit notice or a non-binding nomination form, then they will have no effect on any earlier or later death benefit agreement that you sign; and - if any part of a death benefit agreement is invalid, then the trustee (as required by the Fund's Deed) will pay or apply the "invalid" part of the death benefit in accordance with any binding death benefit notice, or by reference to any non-binding nomination form, you have signed.

-Second Notice: Consistency of death benefit arrangements with pension terms
+Second Notice: Consider consistency with pension terms

-It is important to consider how any death benefit nomination or death benefit agreement interacts with the arrangements for payment of a pension to a reversionary beneficiary.
-The terms of the pension, and the terms of the death benefit nomination or death benefit agreement should be considered together.
+Consider how any death benefit nomination or death benefit agreement interacts with the arrangements for payment of a pension to a reversionary beneficiary.
+The terms of the pension, and the terms of the death benefit nomination or death benefit agreement should be consistent.
+If the member wants a reversionary pension to be paid to someone different than the person nominated in a death benefit nomination or death benefit agreement, then careful drafting is required and the parties should seek professional advice.